ameenkh/abac-system/README.md

 * `api` component is implemented on top of `aiohttp`, its a lightweight and super fast framework
 * There is a health check call that happens each 15 seconds (can be configured in Dockerfile) which simply pings MongoDB and Redis to make sure they're up and running
+* I didn't use `await` operations, since we don't have a heavy IO operations, and it doesn't really matter since the parallalism is handled by Gunicorn server

 ---